 So... what have I done with my own children regarding this series?
 My son is 8, my daughter nearly 6.
 He and I have read the first two books together.
 I have let them both watch the first film.
 Beyond that, almost by mutual agreement, they're not ready.
 There is wisdom in fairness and moderation and patience most times, I think.
 (Incidentally, my friend Fred Alberti has what I think is a great rule for his six children: you can read Book One when you're the same age as Harry is in Book One -- 11.
 As Harry gains a year with each of the seven books, so do you).

-I had been taught growing up to fear things like books, any music with a rock-and-roll beat, death, and sickness.
-I had been taught that prayers must be prayed the right way, at right times, or else you were leaving yourself open for regular attack.
+See, I had been taught growing up to fear things like books, any music with a rock-and-roll beat, death, and sickness.
+I was taught that prayers must be prayed the right way, at right times, or else you were leaving yourself open for regular attack.
 That failure to be completely healthy was a weakness of your own, probably in the faith or wrong-doing department.
 That there were doctrines regarding our lifespan to be crafted out of verses such as Psalms 90:10, such that if you didn't live to 70+, there was something wrong with your "magic."
-That God is not sovereign, but instead, will always do what we want if we ask it in precisely the right way.
+That we could numerate for ourselves the day and hour of the second coming.
+That God is not sovereign, but instead, will always do what we want if we wave our wand in precisely the right way.
 In other words, it's like we're the ones in the driver's seat.

-If ever there was a spirit of witchcraft to be avoided, if ever there were "incantations" that must be uttered just right, if ever there was a Voldemort-ian spirit of fearing not being in control or of getting ill or of dying... being raised to believe such was it.
-I didn't need to go to the Harry Potter books to find that brand of fearful wand-waving, though find it I did... in the bad guys of the series.
+If ever there was a spirit of witchcraft to be avoided, if ever there were "incantations" that must be uttered just right lest they not work, if ever there was a Voldemort-ian spirit of fearing not being in control or of getting ill or of dying... being raised to believe such was it.
+I didn't need to go to the Harry Potter books to find that brand of fearful spell-casting, though find it I did... in the bad guys of the series.
 Reading these books gave me yet another way to think about spiritual misunderstanding and misuse of power, even among those who believe, as well as the fearful loathing of the wrong things that gets us so off track.

 Additional thoughts written in response to reader comments:

 I'd never presume to tell anyone what they have to read, or what they should force upon their children against their better judgment or proddings from the Holy Spirit.
-But it's that same Spirit that, at one time, kept me from delving into these books during a time where I was not spiritually strong, and later, when I was ready to read them, helped me see the story that Rowling ultimately admitted is the one she always knew she was telling - the Christian one.
+But it's that same Spirit that, at one time, kept me from delving into these books, and later, when I was ready to read them, helped me see the story that Rowling ultimately admitted is the one she always knew she was telling - the Christian one.
 I marvel that so many can not even know what they're against, or running from, or denouncing... yet do so anyway.
 Passionately.
 If only we had that kind of passion to feed the world...

 Complete love to the point of emptying.
 Unquestioning sacrifice, even for someone who isn't appreciating or understanding what they've been given...
 An entering into final rest fearing not death...

-That's also what I found, and more, when I read Harry Potter, which far outstripped the fact that to tell the story the author created a secret world where people with special abilities gather, and happened to call these special skills "magic."
+That's also what I found, and so much more, when I read Harry Potter, which far outstripped the fact that to tell the story the author created a secret world where people with special abilities gather, and happened to call these special skills "wizardry."